Allied health professionals

 Invoicing for services delivered under a treatment plan

-There are special requirements for invoicing when the services are delivered under a treatment plan.
+There are special requirements for invoicing when services have been delivered under a treatment plan.
 See the Payment for Services section below for more information.

 Employees of self-insured licensees